cronhub/docs/docs/README.md

 We offer two products that complement each other - Scheduler and Monitoring.

+I have recorded a quick demo to show some of the features on Cronhub.

+<iframe src="https://player.vimeo.com/video/420809493" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## What is Scheduler?
 As the name implies, Scheduler is a scheduling tool.
 The schedule can be any time interval or cron expression.
 Within Scheduler, you define a schedule and a target URL.
 We send an HTTP request to your Target URL according to your schedule.
 We do not retry the request if your job fails, and we have a timeout of 3 seconds.

+With Cronhub Scheduler, you can focus on your application, and we handle the scheduling part.
+Let's say you want to send a daily email to your users.
+You can work on creating the function that handles the email sending part, and we take care of the whole scheduling logic behind the scenes.
+You just need to tell us where your function lives and how often you want to run it.

 ## What is Monitoring?